ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To begin this process, the helper first checks if it recognizes the task ID, if not then it MUST abort with error `unrecognizedTask`.
-Then the helper checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
+Then the helper checks that the report IDs in `AggregationJobInitReq.report_shares` are all distinct.
 If two ReportShare values have the same report ID, then the helper MUST abort with error `unrecognizedMessage`.
-If this check succeeds, the helper then attempts to recover each input share in `AggregateInitializeReq.report_shares` as follows:
+If this check succeeds, the helper then attempts to recover each input share in `AggregationJobInitReq.report_shares` as follows:

 1. Decrypt the input share for each report share as described in